 In the course of conducting our business operations, we are exposed to a variety of risks.
+These risks are generally inherent to the healthcare industry or otherwise generally impact virtual behavioral health companies like us.
 Any of the risk factors we describe below have affected or could materially adversely affect our business, financial condition and results of operations.
-The market price of our securities could decline, possibly significantly or permanently, if one or more of these risks and uncertainties occurs.
+The market price of shares of our common stock could decline, possibly significantly or permanently, if one or more of these risks and uncertainties occurs.
 Certain statements in "Risk Factors" are forward-looking statements.
-See "Cautionary Note Regarding Forward-Looking Statements."
+See "Forward-Looking Statements."